Light

 3. 3

-If paleness is concentrated on the oldest leaves rather than uniform across the plant, and light already looks adequate, resume or start a monthly half-strength balanced fertilizer during the growing season and watch for improvement in the next round of new growth.
+If paleness is concentrated on the oldest leaves rather than uniform across the plant, and light already looks adequate, resume feeding — a balanced liquid fertilizer diluted to half strength, applied roughly once a month through the growing season — and watch for improvement in the next round of new growth over the following month or two.

 Prevention

-• Maintain in bright indirect light — this produces both vivid color and compact form
+• Maintain in bright indirect light year-round — this produces both vivid color and compact form, and prevents the deep-shade paleness that takes the longest to reverse

 • Feed monthly during spring through early fall so pigment production isn't limited by nutrient depletion in old, unrefreshed potting mix